nadezhdaTsvetkova23/ai-treasure-hunt-client/README.md

 # 🗺️ AI Treasure Hunt Client

 An autonomous Java client for a turn-based **Treasure Hunt** game, developed as part of the Software Engineering 1 course at the University of Vienna.
-The client connects to a provided server via **HTTP/XML messages** and competes against another AI client to find the treasure and capture the opponent’s fort.
+The client connects to a provided server via **XML-over-HTTP messages** and competes against another AI client to find the treasure and capture the opponent’s fort.

 ---